VueTorrent/VueTorrent/README.md

 - Running FreeNAS? check out [#101](/../../issues/101)
 - On an older version? check out [#90](/../../issues/90)
 - Other? check out [#10](/../../issues/10)

-### Disable/Uninstall

-When you use VueTorrent, it gets installed as a [PWA](https://web.dev/progressive-web-apps/) so that it can feel more like an app.

-If you disable or uninstall VueTorrent, sometimes you'll see fragments of the VueTorrent PWA stick around, due to the nature of how PWAs work.

-Here's how to fix it:
-- Open up your browser's inspector (on Chrome, click the ︙ menu, then go to More tools > Developer tools)
-- Select the "Application" tab.
-Select the "Clear storage" submenu, and then press the `Clear site data` button.

 ## Support